Appointments are available on Mondays.

 Generally, I recommend an initial course of five treatments.
 Initially timing of appointments will be weekly and dependent on progression these can extend to fortnightly or longer.
 Improvement noted in these early treatments will provide a valuable gauge whether acupuncture is right for you.

-We want to see treatment holding over time and will gradually extend the length in-between appointments.
+I want to see treatment holding over time and will gradually extend the length in-between appointments.
 Some of my patients come once a month or less frequently, for them acupuncture is a top-up treatment; a bit like topping up the oil in a car to ensure smooth running!

 Initial consultation appointment = £45